Main Street, Sicklinghall, North Yorkshire

 See also list description, below.
 This is a small church in Decorated Gothic style, with a four-bay nave and two-bay chancel, irregular coursed sandstone, slate roof.
 On the north, main street elevation, there is a slightly later addition of a Lady Chapel, forming a transept, and a porch; both are in a richer geometric style and are constructed in matching sandstone.
 At the west end, the gable is surmounted by a stone bellcote.
 Stone two-light lancet windows to nave.
 Gable end wall of north transept addition contains rose window and carved stone coat of arms of Peter Middleton and Juliana Stourton.
 Fine carved linenfold oak porch door of 1967.

 The church is surprisingly lofty inside with the nave open to the roof exposing the dark stained scissor-brace trusses.
 There is a simple unadorned chancel arch, the only ornamentation reserved for the simple foliate capitals supporting the arch through to the Lady Chapel.
-The west end is dominated by a white painted gallery of early-19th century design, supported by two slim cast-iron columns.
+The west end is dominated by a white painted gallery of early-nineteenth century design, supported by two slim cast-iron columns.
 The gallery cuts through the western gable window and is a later import.
 The nave has oak carved pews of 1960 and similar oak carved Stations of the Cross of 1969.
 The sanctuary was reordered by Vincente Stienlet in 1999.
 It retains a fine collection of 1960s oak fittings including a carved reredos and altar, all by Thompson of Kilburn.
 The east end window is by William Wailes.
-The Lady Chapel contains an 18th century altar with a statue of Our Lady and a mural monument to Juliana and Peter Middleton.
+The Lady Chapel contains an eighteenth century altar with a statue of Our Lady and a mural monument to Juliana and Peter Middleton.
 The chapel also contains an Arts and Crafts stained glass window by W. F. Clokey & Co of Belfast.